s0rta/revengate-new/loose-ends.md

 ## Developer Efficiency
 - [ ] function to dump detailed status of all the actors on a board
 - [ ] factor out the common boiler plate from cheats and gesture `start_` methods
+- [ ] panku console for interactive REPL
+- [ ] gdunit4 for unit tests

 ## Combat
 - [ ] over healing should slowly revert back to normal max health